MJSBikes97/roco222/lab-journal/matt/Journal-1.md

 </robot>
 ```
+In the URDF, the 2 servo joints are both revolute as per the example URDF file.
+However, the stepper joint is a continuous joint, as it can complete a full revolution of 360 degrees.
+Hence the limit tag is ommited from the description of that joint.

+Note also the fact that the angle limit on the turret to first joint is set to 0-1.05 radians.
+This is due to the lack of torque available from the servos making a reduction gear necessary for the arm to operate.
+The reduction ratio from the servo shaft to the arm segment was 3:1, hence reducing the range of movement to one third of the servo's range.
+The RViz visualisation would therefore remain accurate to the physical position of the arm.
+In the arduino code, I edited the map() functions used to convert the ROS message to a value in degrees to compensate for this reduction in range.
+The 0-1.05 rad. was still mapped to 0-180 degrees as per the other joints.

 #### The 3D-Printed Arm - A better solution
 To resolve the issues of lack of torque in the servos I decided to produce a more lightweight design that could be 3d printed.
 This design would also allow me to add the 3rd servo for the grabber attached to the end of the arm.

 A few reprints of parts for the design were required.
 The main issues initially encountered were the attachment of the servo to the turret, where the shaft on the arm segment could not be positioned due to a lack of clearance.
 This issue was solved by splitting the saddle where the shaft sits and adding a cap to keep the shaft in position.
 Also the teeth on the grabber gears were far too fine for the 3D-Printer and as a result would not engage and operate properly.
 I reprinted these with a coarser tooth pattern and a 20-degree helix angle to keep the gears engaged and prevent slippage.

 #### Programming for Stepper Motor Joint
 Adding additional servos to the Arduino was a relatively simple process thanks to the Servo library; simply writing a different value from the Joint State Publisher message array onto the PWM pin for the servo.
 The stepper motor, however, was a considerably more involved to implement.